gabrielcury30/2025/README.md

-# State of the Map Brasil 2023 Website
+# State of the Map Brasil 2025 Website

-  cópia (fork do repositório do evento global do ano passado!)
+  cópia (fork do repositório do evento de 2023!)

 ###